SatcherInstitute/health-equity-tracker/README.md

 ## Contributing

 1. [Fork the repository on github](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)
-2. On your development machine, clone your forked repo and add the official repo as a remote.
+2. On your development machine, clone your forked repo.
-   - Tip: our development team keeps the remote name `origin` for the original repo, and uses a different name for our forked remote like `kim`, `ben`, or `eric`.
+   - Tip: our development team keeps the remote name `origin` for the original repo instead of `upstream`, and uses a different name for our forked remote like `kim`, `ben`, or `eric`.
    - To add a remote branch (replacing with your desired remote name and actual remote URL) `git remote add ben https://github.com/benhammondmusic/health-equity-tracker`

 Read more about the forking workflow [here](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).